Maryland Appellate Lawyer

-The judicial system in Maryland gives both plaintiffs and defendants opportunities to appeal a court’s decision.
-When either party believes a court made a substantial error, they may appeal the outcome of their case to a higher court.
+The state and federal judicial systems give plaintiffs and defendants opportunities to appeal a court’s decision, which is why either party may need a Maryland appellate lawyer.
+If you believe a court made a substantial error, you may be able to appeal the outcome of your case to an appeals court.

 If you are considering appealing a court’s decision, talk to Lusk Law, LLC.
 Our legal team has successfully represented clients in the appeals process, including cases presented to the state’s two highest courts.
-Request your no-obligation consultation today by calling 443-535-9715.
+Schedule a consultation today by calling us at 443-535-9715.

 Maryland has five types of courts.
 The three lower courts have branches in each county and in Baltimore City, and the courts are organized as follows:

-- District Court – This court handles cases including landlord-tenant disputes, traffic infractions, domestic violence, small claims of less than $5,000, and civil suits less than $30,000.
+- District Court – This court handles landlord-tenant disputes, traffic infractions, domestic violence, small claims of less than $5,000, and civil suits where less than $30,000 is in dispute.

 - Orphans’ Court – Judges hear cases involving wills, estates, probate matters, and some guardianship cases.

 - Circuit Court – This court reviews appeals stemming from District Court and Orphans’ Court.
-It also handles initial cases involving serious criminal offenses, civil suits over $30,000, juvenile matters, and divorce.
+It also handles initial cases involving serious criminal offenses, civil suits worth more than $30,000, juvenile and family law matters.

-- Maryland Court of Special Appeals – This court may review any judgment, decree, order, or action arising from Circuit Court or Orphans’ Court.
-Fifteen judges serve on this court, and most cases are heard by three-judge panels.
+- Maryland Court of Special Appeals – This court may review any judgment, decree, order, or action from the Circuit or Orphans’ Courts.
+Fifteen judges serve on this court, with three-judge panels deciding most cases.

-- Maryland Court of Appeals – This is the highest court in Maryland (what many states label a “Supreme Court”) and includes 7 judges.
-It reviews appeals from the Court of Special Appeals; in some instances, it may hear appeals from the District Court and Circuit Court.
-The Maryland Court of Appeals is not obligated to hear a case, unless it involves the death penalty, legislative redistricting, removal of certain officers, and certifications of questions of law.
-Instead litigants file Petitions of Certiorari to the Court of Appeals if they want their case heard and the Court then chooses cases that it finds desirable and in the public interest.
+- Maryland Court of Appeals – This is the highest court in Maryland (what many states call their “Supreme Court”).
+Its seven judges review appeals from the Court of Special Appeals.
+In some instances, it may hear appeals from the District and Circuit Courts.
+The Maryland Court of Appeals isn’t required to hear a case unless it involves the death penalty, legislative redistricting, removal of certain officers, and certifications of questions of law.
+Instead, litigants file Petitions of Certiorari to the Court of Appeals if they want their case heard.
+The Court then chooses cases that it finds desirable and in the public interest.

 A higher court can’t “overturn” a lower court’s decision.
 But it can take any of the following actions when it reviews a case: